alexharri/website/posts/clipboard.md

 <Image src="~/copy-paste-into-vscode.png" />

 The clipboard serves these two uses cases by allowing information to be stored in multiple [_representations_][list_of_representations] associated with MIME types.
-The Clipboard spec [mandates][mandatory_mime_types] that for writing to and reading from the clipboard, these three data types must be supported:
+The W3C Clipboard spec [mandates][mandatory_mime_types] that for writing to and reading from the clipboard, these three data types must be supported:

 [list_of_representations]: https://www.w3.org/TR/clipboard-apis/#list-of-representations
 [mandatory_mime_types]: https://www.w3.org/TR/clipboard-apis/#mandatory-data-types-x

- * `text/plain` represents plain text.
+ * `text/plain` for plain text.
- * `text/html` represents HTML.
+ * `text/html` for HTML.
- * `image/png` represents PNG images.
+ * `image/png` for PNG images.

-So when I pasted my content, Google Docs read the `text/html` representation and used that to retain the rich text formatting.
+So when I pasted before, Google Docs read the `text/html` representation and used that to retain the rich text formatting.
 VS Code only cares about the raw text and as such read the `text/plain` representation.
 Makes sense.

-Reading a specific representation via async Clipboard API's `read` method is quite straightforward:
+Reading a specific representation via the async Clipboard API's `read` method is quite straightforward:

 ```ts
 const items = await navigator.clipboard.read();